redis/redis-io/views/download.md

 Where's Redis Cluster?
 ---

-Salvatore is already hacking on Redis Cluster.
+The Redis core team is already hacking on Redis Cluster.
 We already have have some kind of experimental version in the unstable branch, while a Release Candidate or at least a fully working beta is expected for the end of 2011.